 Agriculture development in northern Zambia

-HFarmers with their Crops in New Food WarehouseFarmers with Their Crops in New Food Warehouseammer Simwinga is a tropical agriculture specialist by training, holding a degree from Zambia’s College of Agriculture.
-He has brought his considerable talents to bear teaching rural villagers to convert from slash and burn farming to sustainable, environmentally sound methods that improve and conserve the soil, expand crop diversification and provide improved nutrition and year round food availability.
+Hderable talents to bear teaching rural villagers to convert from slash and burn farming to sustainable, environmentally sound methods that improve and conserve the soil, expand crop diversification and provide improved nutrition and year round food availability.
 Under Hammer’s oversight, food assurance in his target villages has doubled in Chief Mukungule’s area.
-This is the goal for the new Chiefdoms of Mpumba and Chiundaponde and beyond.
+This is the goal for the new Chiefdoms of Mpumba and Chiundaponde and beyond. ammer Simwinga is a tropical agriculture specialist by training, holding a degree from Zambia’s College of Agriculture.
+He has brought his consi

 Before Hammer joined Dr. Delia and Mark Owenses’ conservation project in 1994, farmers depended on maize, ground nuts and cabbage.
 Malnutrition was common in the remote villages because of such a limited diet and unsustainable poaching for the ‘cook pot’ was one way villagers could increase their food source.
 Hammer immediately introduced a variety of high protein peas and beans.
 He successfully introduced sweet potatoes which were very popular with villagers, grew well in the clay soil, were high in Vitamin A and had a ‘long shelf life’ after harvest.
 Sweet Potatoes helped eliminate Vitamin A deficiency in area residents.